cjuhasz64/card-db-frontend/README.md

   Known Bugs:
   - You can create a card, then change the game linked to said cards set within the set table.
 Creating a card with a set that should exist.
 This is the same for the team.
     + Inform the user that theyre changing one of the two, they are linked together via a card, therefor resulting in the others game also being changed
+  - Feature Input should clear on prereq check, for both create and update
+  - Update it bugged on cards